craigwrong/schnorr-tool/README.md

 # Schnorr Tool

+A helper command-line tool for Bitcoin's Elliptic-Curve cryptography and Schnorr signatures.

 ## Usage in combination with LibBitcoin Explorer (`bx`)

 For this example we will be using these [Test vectors](https://github.com/bitcoin/bips/blob/master/bip-0086.mediawiki#Test_vectors).